 To keep competitive, and ensure guest loyalty, hoteliers must be dedicated to providing guests with the experiences they want, with the highest level of commitment, creativity, and care.

-Oracle, an influential tech company, recently published a research report outlining the relationship between guest expectations and technology.
+Cloud computing company Oracle recently published a research report outlining the relationship between guest expectations and technology.
 More than 2,700 US and European travellers were surveyed with the goal of gaining a deeper insight into the mind of the modern luxury traveller, and the impact technology has on their stay.
 These findings will be discussed throughout this article, with accompanying areas of opportunity clearly outlined.

 The study found that technology is a critical part of the hotel experience, with 64% of US hotel guests citing it is “very or extremely important” for hotels to continue investing in technology to enhance their experience.